1. Who must file Form 1099 Reports?

 4. Can I submit 1099 Reports Using Magnetic Media?

 The Commissioner has the authority to require annual reports from entities doing business in the state in such form as she may from time to time prescribe per G.L. c.
 62C, § 8.
-1099 reports will no longer be accepted via magnetic media methods.
+1099 reports will no longer be accepted via magnetic media methods, as this technology is no longer supported by most IT vendors.

 5. When Are 1099 Reports Due?